Pros and Cons of Ionization & Photoelectric Smoke Detectors

 Seek a Certified Professional Installer for any Commercial/Government Building

 Remember also that the best smoke detector is one that is properly installed, tested regularly, and never disabled.
-Fire codes dictate the require maintenance frequency.
+Fire codes dictate the required maintenance frequency.
 Additionally, it's important to remember have your smoke detector batteries tested at the proscribed intervals.

 If you're installing smoke detectors or manage an existing building, be sure to consult with a local fire protection specialist to ensure that you're using the correct system for your particular needs.
 Whether you choose ionization or photoelectric smoke alarms, proper installation and maintenance is essential for ensuring that they will work as intended in the event of a fire emergency.